-Do you cover health insurance?
+Do you provide health insurance?

-Do you support probation period?
+Do you support probation periods?

-What’re notice periods and severance?
+What are notice periods and severance?

 You’ll need to provide reasonable notice of dismissal or payment in lieu of notice when you terminate someone.
-Different countries and provinces have different minimum notice lengths based on varied factors like position, age, etc. Should you ever need to terminate someone, you can request that through our app and we’ll guide you through the entire process to make sure everything is done legally.
+Different countries and provinces have different minimum notice lengths based on varied factors like position, age, etc. Should you ever need to terminate someone, you can request that through the Pilot app and we’ll guide you through the entire process to make sure everything is done legally.

 What are the restrictions after termination?

 These are standard non-compete, non-solicitation clauses.
 You can decide if you want them to apply for 3, 6, 9 or 12 months after termination.

 This is not a contractual obligation, but our partner won’t allow us to onboard employees if their expected tenure is less than 6 to 12 months.
 You can of course terminate someone early if they’re underperforming—especially during the probation period, but if you know, going into it, that it’s a short-term position, we won’t be able to onboard them.
 We can accept up to 25% variance in estimated payroll / headcount.